 To me, part of that sustainability also means investing in our community and other entrepreneurs around our nation.
 We are dedicated to tapping into the talent and skill of Americans by buying products and selling merchandise made right here in the United States.
 When we stick together and celebrate each other, I believe we get a little closer to achieving that perfect nation.

 A good cup of coﬀee in the morning not only keeps me going on this path but I’m constantly reminded that a delicious cup of coﬀee can foster community in any setting.
-When two or more people can sit down and agree that the coﬀee’s good, anything is possible.
-A more civil conversation about the times we live in.
-A more personal connection over business endeavors.
-A deeper connection between you and the people who matter most in your life.
+When two or more people can sit down and agree that the coﬀee’s good, anything is possible: a more civil conversation about the times we live in, a more personal connection over business endeavors, and a deeper connection between you and the people who matter most in your life.